IDRFV/IDRFV/README.md

 ---

 ## About Me

-With 5 years of experience as a data analyst, I bring expertise from the banking sector and software development.
 My work focuses on solving complex data challenges with a structured, analytical approach and clear communication.
 I am passionate about leveraging data to drive impactful business decisions.